 - Chickenpox and shingles: In the past week, there were no chickenpox presentations to sentinel GPs and the rate of shingles presentations increased.
-Shingles and chickenpox presentations to EDs remained stable. - Measles: No measles cases were notified in the past week. - Mumps: One overseas acquired mumps case was notified in the past week. - Rubella: No rubella cases were notified in the past week. - Invasive meningococcal disease (IMD): No IMD cases were notified in the past week.
+Chickenpox presentations to EDs remained stable and shingles presentations increased above the baseline. - Measles: One overseas acquired measles case was notified in the past week. - Mumps: Two overseas acquired mumps cases were notified in the past week. - Rubella: No rubella cases were notified in the past week. - Invasive meningococcal disease (IMD): No IMD cases were notified in the past week.